boguszpawlowski/ComposeCalendar/README.md

 Apart from rendering your own components inside the calendar, you can modify it by passing different properties.:
 - `showAdjacentMonths` - whenever to render days from adjacent months.
 Defaults to `true`.
 - `firstDayOfWeek` - you can pass the `DayOfWeek` which you want you week to start with.
 It defaults to the first day of week of the `Locale.default()`.
+- `horizontalScrollEnabled` - a Boolean flag which enables month to be changed by a horizontal swipe.
+Defaults to `true`.

 Apart from this, `Calendar` you can pass a `Modifier` object like in any other composable.